In Case of an Emergency...In case of an emergency, call Public Safety at

 - Listen, believe them, and do not judge.

 - Let the survivor decide what they want to discuss or if they want to talk at all.

 - Offer possible resources.

 Some important resources:

-If you have additional resources that you feel should be included on this page, please contact Monique today.
+If you have additional resources that you feel should be included on this page, please contact Felix today.